FranckPhilippeSchreiber/CheerBitcoin/Deploymentmethod.md

-# How was CheerBitcoin deployed on Polygon zkEVM
+# How was CheerBitcoin deployed on Base Op Stack (Eth L2)

 The Proxy contract and its first and then upgraded implementations were deployed using remix (deploy with proxy).